dokku/dokku/docs/installation.md

     # - `DOKKU_IP`.
     cd path/to/dokku
     vagrant up
     ```
+- Setup SSH Config in `~/.ssh/config`.
+The port listed here is usually correct, though you may want to verify that it is the same as the one listed in the output of `vagrant ssh-config`

+    ```
+    Host dokku.me
+        Port 2222
+    ```

 - Copy your SSH key via `cat ~/.ssh/id_rsa.pub | pbcopy` and paste it into the dokku-installer at http://dokku.me .
 Change the `Hostname` field on the Dokku Setup screen to your domain and then check the box that says `Use virtualhost naming`.
 Then click *Finish Setup* to install your key.
 You'll be directed to application deployment instructions from here.